nick-The-One/python_course/0n+2_oop_pt3.md

             pass
     ```

-    * This not only prevents calling the `action` or `work` methods, but creating the `SuperDevice` class instances alltogether  since it's now an abstract class
+    * This not only prevents calling the `action` or `work` methods, but creating the `SuperDevice` class instances all together  since it's now an abstract class
+    * Abstract superclass can still be used as parent class for other classes as long as they implement all the abstract methods
-    * This relies on pretty advanced topic of metaclasses, but in short metaclass is controling the way class is created the same way class controls instances creation
+    * This relies on pretty advanced topic of metaclasses, but in short metaclass is controlling the way class is created the same way class controls instances creation

 ## Name mangling interlude